apacheli/bloons-automation/README.md

 - Have Dark Castle unlocked
 - Screen size set to 1600 x 900

-If you are a low level player, this script will probably not work for you if you do not meet these requirements.
-However as the disclaimer says, feel free to modify the script.
+This script will probably not work for you if you do not meet these requirements.
+However, feel free to modify the script for your own use as the disclaimer says.

 ## Running

 - Install Python 3 or higher - https://www.python.org/
-- Install pyautogui `$ py -m pip install pyautogui` (This may vary depending on your OS.
-Just google "how to install python modules")
+- Install pyautogui - `$ py -m pip install pyautogui` (This may vary depending on your OS, but you can just google "how to install python modules")
-- Navigate your way to Dark Castle on easy difficulty
+- Open Bloons TD 6 and then go to Dark Castle on easy difficulty
+- Copy `main.py`
-- Run the main script `$ py main.py`
+- Run the script - `$ py main.py`

 You may have noticed that instead of leaving the game after completion, the game will just restart.
-If you want to increase your diamond crate efficiency, do not leave the game, so be patient.
+If you want to increase your diamond crate efficiency, do not close or leave the game.

-For convenience, make sure you have a high level (I am 8 veteran levels at the time of this writing) so you can keep it running overnight.
-I do not add checks for level up screens.
+For convenience, make sure your level is high so you can keep it running overnight.
+I did not add checks for level up screens.

 ## FAQ